aspose-total/Aspose.Total-Products/total/en/java/conversion/ppsm-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to CSV via Java or Online App" h2="On Premise Java API to export PPSM to CSV without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert PPSM files to CSV.
+The conversion process is simple and straightforward, and can be completed in two steps.

+The first step is to export the PPSM file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that enables developers to manipulate PowerPoint presentations in a variety of ways.
+It can be used to convert PPSM files to HTML, as well as to create, edit, and convert presentations from one format to another.

+The second step is to convert the HTML file to CSV using Aspose.Cells for Java.
+Aspose.Cells for Java is an API that enables developers to manipulate spreadsheets in a variety of ways.
+It can be used to convert HTML files to CSV, as well as to create, edit, and convert spreadsheets from one format to another.

-You can convert PPSM file to CSV via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPSM to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to CSV.
+By using Aspose.Total for Java, developers can quickly and easily convert PPSM files to CSV.
+The conversion process is simple and straightforward, and can be completed in two steps.
+First, the PPSM file is exported to HTML using Aspose.Slides for Java.
+Then, the HTML file is converted to CSV using Aspose.Cells for Java.
+With Aspose.Total for Java, developers can easily convert PPSM files to CSV in a matter of minutes.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}